soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-365-compliance-center.md

 ## How do I get this?

 - If you don't have the new Microsoft 365 compliance center already, you will have it soon.
-The [new Microsoft 365 compliance center](microsoft-security-and-compliance.md#microsoft-365-compliance-center) is rolling out now!
+The [new Microsoft 365 compliance center](microsoft-security-and-compliance.md#microsoft-365-compliance-center) will be generally available by the end of March 2019!

 - To visit the Microsoft 365 compliance center, as a global administrator or compliance administrator, go to [https://compliance.microsoft.com](https://compliance.microsoft.com) and sign in.